jakeflynn39/griffy-sharps/README.md

 1. **Data Preparation:**

-   - Ensure you have a CSV file named `griffy_bet_history.csv` containing your historical betting data.
+   - To use you own bets, make sure you have a csv containing your historical betting data.
 Make sure the file includes columns like 'odds,' 'clv,' 'stake,' 'potential_payout,' and 'bet_type.'
    - The script assumes that your CSV contains a 'bet_type' column with the values 'positive_ev' to identify bets with positive expected value.
+   - Replace the `BET_HISTORY_FILE` variable in the script with the path to your CSV file.

 2. **Command-line Arguments:**